Note

 Discover what is in the dataset without downloading anything.

-Every cell in this example either queries the S3 bucket directly
+Most cells in this example query the S3 bucket directly

-(laion_fmri.discovery) or reads bundled metadata that ships with
+(laion_fmri.discovery) or read bundled metadata that ships with

-download(...) and Subject-API calls are shown commented out,
+download(...) invocations are shown commented out, so you

 Pick the subject you want to look at on the line below: